EdricChan03/lineage_build_scripts/README.md

 ## Getting started

 1. Follow the official [LineageOS guides](https://wiki.lineageos.org/devices/) to setting up LineageOS locally.
 2. Clone the source code for this repository on the parent directory of your LineageOS Source.
 (Should be `~/android`, where `~/android/lineage` is where the LineageOS Source is located at.)
 3. Ensure that the permissions for the files `build.sh` and `functions.sh` are set to `755`.
-You can verify this by running `ls -l`.
+You can verify this by running `ls -l` and checking the permissions.
+Here's what you should get:
+    ```bash
+    total 28
+    -rw-r--r-- 1 edricchan edricchan 2315 Aug 26 22:33 README.md
+    -rwxr-xr-x 1 edricchan edricchan 9776 Sep  2 22:16 build.sh
+    -rwxr-xr-x 1 edricchan edricchan 5393 Aug 21 00:02 functions.sh
+    -rwxrwxrwx 1 edricchan edricchan  509 Aug 26 22:05 testing.sh
+    ```
 4. Execute the script by typing `./build.sh` in your Terminal and pressing enter.

 That's it!